gama-platform/Gama-Days-2022/_pages/about.md

 title: "About"
 ---

-The GAMA Days are the user conference of the GAMA platform, open-source project.
+The GAMA Days are the user conference of the GAMA open-source project.
 The "GAMA Days 2022" will be held as an online conference from 22-24 June 2022.
 The event will be hosted by [UMMISCO](https://www.ummisco.fr/){:target="_blank"} and [Z_GIS (Dept. of Geoinformatics, University of Salzburg)](https://www.plus.ac.at/geoinformatik/?lang=en){:target="_blank"}.

 ## Scope of GAMA Days 2022